-- The Information Policy Analysis Division provides technical assistance and consultation on Minnesota’s data practices act, the Open Meeting law, and other information policy laws.
+- The Data Practices and Open Meetings provides technical assistance and consultation on Minnesota’s data practices act, the Open Meeting law, and other information policy laws.
 The division also works with organizations, individuals, and government entities in drafting, proposing and tracking legislation related to government information policy.
 Link.

 - The Office of Grants Management works in partnership with more than 30 state agencies and organizations to standardize, streamline and improve state grant-making practices and increase public information about state grant opportunities.
 The office manages over $12 million in grants, sets policy for incoming grant funds, and monitors performance of grantees that are awarded grant funding.
 Link.

 - The Office of the State Archaeologist manages the State’s archaeological resources including sites and data on behalf of Minnesota citizens.
 The office sponsors, conducts and directs research into the prehistoric and historic archaeology of Minnesota and reviews and licenses proposed construction projects and related archaeological field investigations to determine the potential for adverse impacts to archaeological sites.
 Link.